AtjonTV/ASM-Public/README.md

 # ASM - AtjonTV's S.T.A.L.K.E.R.
 2 Modpack

+> INFO: Earlier today (19th of December 2024) a major patch for Stalker 2 was released `1.1.0`.
+> This modpack was NOT tested and MIGHT be incompatible with that version.
+> If you are using the modpack v1.5, you can safely remove all mods and play without them if they cause issues.
+> I will test if modpack v1.5 is compatible with the new patch as soon as possible.

 This is a small modpack for `S.T.A.L.K.E.R.
 2: Heart of Chornobyl`.

 Compatible with the Game Version: `1.0.3`